mongodb/specifications/source/retryable-reads/retryable-reads.rst

 - Any driver that provides generic command runners for read commands (with logic to inherit a client-level read concerns) SHOULD implement retryability for the read-only command runner.
+- Handshake failures due to a network error.

 Most of the above methods are defined in the following specifications: